dmlc/minerva/scripts/learning/README.md

 * `solver_file` is the file name in Caffe's [solver](https://github.com/BVLC/caffe/blob/master/models/bvlc_googlenet/quick_solver.prototxt) format.
 * `SNAPSHOT` is the index of the snapshot to start with (default: 0).
 If SNAPSHOT is not equal to 0, it means we continue training from the formal snapshot
 * `NUM_GPU` is the number of gpu to use.
-* `SYNC_FREQ` is the option to hide IO time consuming, set SYN_FREQ > 1 usually have better speed but will consume more GPU RAM.
-Please propally set it to let Minerva run smoothly on your machine. (default: 1)
+* `SYNC_FREQ` is the option to hide IO time consuming, set SYNC_FREQ > 1 usually have better speed but will consume more GPU RAM.
+Please set it properly to let Minerva run efficiently while won't exceed GPU RAM limitation. (default: 1)

 Example:
 ```bash